FAQ: Low-carb & keto

 I’m constantly hungry and craving food in between meals.
 What should I do?

-You’re not supposed to have to be hungry between meals on a low-carb diet.
-Here’s what you should try: Eat more food at meals.
-Especially eat more fat.
+You’re not supposed to get hungry between meals on a low-carb diet.
+Here’s what you should try: Eat more food at meals, especially more fat.

 Add more fat to your meals, until you feel satisfied.
 Add butter to food.
 Add olive oil to salads.
 And perhaps check out our low-carb condiments recipes for more inspiration.

-Also make sure to have some delicious and high-quality source of protein with most meals.
+Also make sure to have a delicious and high-quality source of protein with most meals.

 You’re not supposed to be hungry all the time.
-If you are, you’re not eating enough.
-You’re not eating enough fat.
+If you are, you’re not eating enough fat and protein.

 Usually, there is no need to limit protein, it is fine to eat a “normal” amount.
-Just don’t overdo it with protein, remember that LCHF is supposed to be a low-carb and high-fat diet, not a high-protein diet.
+Just don’t overdo it with protein.
+Remember that LCHF is supposed to be a low-carb and high-fat, diet, not a high-protein diet.
 Read our guidelines for individualized protein intake.

 Here are many delicious examples of what a meal can look like: Low-carb recipes.